Transdimensional Transformation based Markov Chain Monte Carlo: Comparison of TTMCMC and RJMCMC in the normal mixture set up with unknown number of components

+We fit normal mixture models to each of the three data sets -- enzyme, acidity, and galaxy, using the general TTMCMC strategy provided in Section \ref{subsec:general_ttmcmc}.
+The details are provided in the context-specific applications.

-We compare the performance of additive TTMCMC with random walk RJMCMC, which is analogous to additive TTMCMC but with independent jump-sizes for every co-ordinate and with the proposal density associated with the birth move incorporated within the acceptance ratio, unlike TTMCMC.
-Indeed, our main aim is to demonstrate that the simplest version of TTMCMC, namely, TTMCMC with the additive transformation, is efficient enough for adequately exploring the complicated mixture-based posteriors in all the three applications, while the corresponding RJMCMC version, composed of random walk based moves, fails miserably.
+We compare the performance of additive TTMCMC with random walk RJMCMC, which is analogous to additive TTMCMC but with independent jump-sizes for every co-ordinate and with the proposal density associated with the birth move incorporated within the acceptance ratio, unlike TTMCMC; see Section \ref{subsec:random_walk_rjmcmc}.

+Our main aim is to demonstrate that the simplest version of TTMCMC, namely, TTMCMC with the additive transformation, is efficient enough for adequately exploring the complicated mixture-based posteriors in all the three applications, while the corresponding RJMCMC version, composed of random walk based moves, fails miserably.
-All our TTMCMC and RJMCMC codes are written in C and implemented on a 32 bit, dual core ($2.53$ GHz $\times 2$) laptop with 2.8 GiB memory.

 Specific details of inference and implementation of our methodologies follow.